The Ultimate Guide to Choosing the Best Infrared Sauna for Your Home

-Don’t give in to the urge to dig into a bag of chips or French fries.
+However, don’t give in to the urge to dig into a bag of chips or French fries.

 That won't exactly undo all of the benefits of your sauna session, but it isn't going to help.

-What Should I Eat After A Far Infrared Sauna Session?
+What Should I Eat After a Far Infrared Sauna Session?

 If you want salt, try putting some on a veggie, such as a cucumber, or a boiled egg.

-Shopping For The Best Infrared Saunas: Final Tips
+Shopping for the Best Infrared Saunas: Final Tips

 Do you have questions about choosing an infrared sauna?
-Are you stuck trying to pick between a few potential best infrared saunas?
+Are you stuck trying to pick between a few potential best-infrared saunas?